Skip to main content

 Plugin System

 Plugins live in ~/.clideck/plugins/.
 Each plugin is a folder with an index.js (backend) and optional client.js (frontend), clideck-plugin.json (manifest), and public/ (static assets).
-On startup, CliDeck seeds bundled plugins (Trim Clip, Voice Input) into the plugins directory if they don’t already exist.
+On startup, CliDeck seeds bundled plugins (Trim Clip, Voice Input, Autopilot) into the plugins directory if they don’t already exist.
 Then it loads all plugin folders, calls their init() with a sandboxed API, and wires up their hooks (input/output/status).
 Plugins communicate with the browser through namespaced WebSocket messages.
 The plugin API provides:

 • Session hooks — observe output, transform input, react to status changes